 - Squat as low as possible with good form – all the way down so that the hamstrings cover the calves.

-Some clients take a while to master the squat technique so you need to be patient with the weight on the bar, sometimes starting with just a broom is enough!
+Some personal training clients take a while to master the squat technique so you need to be patient with the weight on the bar, sometimes starting with just a broom is enough!

 Exercise B1: Horizontal Back extension